honghaow/honghaow.github.io/_pages/about.md

 ## To Prospective Students

+ I have multiple Ph.D. openings in my group at WSU.

 - **I am looking for highly motivated students with strong  backgrounds in matthematics, reinforcement learning, machine learning and optimization to work with me.**

 - **Moreover, intern and visiting students are highly welcome!**